KonstantinRogozhkin/neira-coder/.clinerules/main.md

 - Sensitive operations require user approval
 - Command execution has configurable timeouts and allowlists
-- File operations respect .rooignore patterns
+- File operations respect .rsignore patterns
 - No credentials stored in code or committed to repository